mirage/capnp-rpc/README.md

 In this case, we didn't wait for the `logger` call to return before using the logger.
 The RPC library pipelined the `log` call directly to the promised logger from its previous question.
+On the wire, the messages looks like "Please call the object returned in answer to my previous question".

 Now, let's say we'd like the server to send heartbeats to itself: